Let’s be honest. Not many people stay at one company, in one role, for their entire life. It’s just not the way our current workforce operates.

 DO stay committed to your current job

 Without a doubt, looking for a job takes time and effort.
-However, letting your productivity slide because of it isn’t fair to your employer or to your fellow coworkers.
+However, letting your productivity slide isn’t fair to your employer or to your fellow coworkers.
 If you’d like to use your current employer as a reference in the future, stay committed and focused until the end.

 DON’T mention your intentions on social media

 What you share on social media, whether it’s excitement for a new job or anticipation to get out of your current one, could leave a trail of breadcrumbs back to a coworker, your boss, or worse, a prospective employer.
 No matter how private you think your account is, it’s simply not worth the risk.

 Speaking poorly of a current or past employer during an interview won’t win over the hiring manager, so keep any griping to friends and family members.
 Employed or not, this is a good rule of thumb for all jobseekers.